Conversation + Play

 Following the salon, the world premiere comedic play "Hurricane Diane" will give us a look into permaculture gardening -- asking larger questions about how we live today, both in our connections with each other and our connection to nature.

-Tickets for this event are $75 and include the salon (exclusive pre-show event with talk and light dinner fare provided by Kitch Organic, LLC) and the 8pm performance of "Hurricane Diane".
+Tickets for this event are $75 (or $30 for those aged 30 and under) and include the salon (exclusive pre-show event with talk and light dinner fare provided by Kitch Organic, LLC) and the 8pm performance of "Hurricane Diane".

 Adventure and Growth in Shakespeare's Pericles